 WHY HAVE CUTS AT ALL?
 WHY NOT JUST HAVE VERY LARGE ROSTERS AND/OR B AND C TEAMS?
 Cutting kids is not preferred, but unfortunately there are practical limitations on how many kids can participate at the travel level.
 Large rosters are not manageable and dilute the experience for all.
-Further, Edgemont is a small community, so historically many of our A teams play in the B (lowest) division.
+Further, Edgemont is a small community, so historically many of our A teams play in the B (lowest) division to begin with.

 Unlike travel soccer leagues, the Tri-County Basketball League does not have “developmental” divisions.
 It has AA, A, and B divisions which are intended to match up roughly with school district size.
-B divisions are competitive (as they include teams from significantly larger communities) and the league expects participating programs to field competitively appropriate teams.
+Its B divisions are competitive (as they include teams from significantly larger communities) and the league expects participating programs to field competitively appropriate teams.

 WHY DO GAME OUTCOMES MATTER AT THIS AGE?
 They don’t, as long as a team has the opportunity to play a reasonable number of competitive games over the course of the season.
-We’ve found that playing on a non-competitive team is not conducive to developing skills or fostering a love of the sport.
+Over time, our coaches and administrators have found that playing on a non-competitive team is not conducive to developing skills or fostering a love of the sport.

 IF MY CHILD PLAYED ON A TRAVEL TEAM LAST YEAR, WILL HE/SHE AUTOMATICALLY MAKE THE TEAM THIS YEAR?
 No. Each season starts with a “clean slate” for all players.
 Rosters will be determined based on many factors and no spots on any team are guaranteed.